 Feel the Rush in Langlade County!

-The Wolf River flows through Langlade County, providing both whitewater rafting and kayaking.
+The Wolf River flows through eastern Langlade County, providing both whitewater rafting, paddling, and tubing activities.
 Many different outfitters offer you an unforgettable whitewater rafting experience.
 Running the fast-flowing Wolf River in Langlade is one of Wisconsin’s greatest outdoor thrills.

 The Wolf River also provides some of Langlade Wisconsin’s best fly fishing for trout.
 The width of the river and its rocky banks allow for long casts to the river’s numerous trout.

 Highway 55, in eastern Langlade County, is one of the access points for the Nicolet-Wolf River Scenic Byway at the intersection of Highway 64 and 55.
 This second longest scenic byway has views of the Wolf River, Chequamegon – Nicolet National Forest, and the lakes and forest of Langlade County along with Forest, Oneida, and Vilas Counties.

 In addition to rafting, paddling, and fishing, Langlade County offers several swimming opportunities.
 Swimmers can choose from many different beaches or the Clara R. McKenna Aquatic Center.